sai5-hub/fabric-data-engineering-bingNewsSearch/README.md

 5. Data Visualization and Reporting in Power BI
 6. Set up Alerts with Data Activator with notifications on Teams/Email

-A step by step guide to run this pipeline: [Medium Article](https://medium.com/@thondapu.sai5/bing-news-search-an-end-to-end-azure-data-engineering-project-in-microsoft-fabric-298012488165)
+⚡A step by step guide to run this pipeline: [Medium Article](https://medium.com/@thondapu.sai5/bing-news-search-an-end-to-end-azure-data-engineering-project-in-microsoft-fabric-298012488165)

-## **💡 Why This Project?**
+## **❓ Why This Project?**

 * **Real-World Application:** Extracting valuable insights from news data using AI-driven sentiment analysis.
 * **Comprehensive Tech Stack:** Covers API data ingestion, cloud storage, distributed computing, data transformation, and reporting.